gavin-research/yui-docs/README.md

 This is because all interactions are made from the Blockchain A, and Blockchain B will return values through the IBC without needing of an active party interacting with it on the other side.

-You can execute the following tests from *samples/minitoken-ethereum-ethereum* to check the functioning of the project:
+You can execute the following tests for the connection IBC0-IBC1 from *samples/minitoken-ethereum-ethereum* to check the functioning of the project:

 - `npx truffle exec test/0-grantaccess.js --network=ibc0`
 - `npx truffle exec test/1-send.js --network=ibc0`